Chapter 1 : I. Of Being Late and Understatements

 For a single, brief moment, there was complete and utter silence in the classroom as Natasha racked her brain desperately for the question and answer.

-"I don't know, Professor," she said eventually, looking down at her fingers and picking at the nails.
-She didn't want to see the look of disappointment on Professor Knight's face.
+“I don’t know, Professor,” she said eventually, looking down at her fingers and picking at the nails.
+She didn't want to see the look of disappointment on Professor Knight’s face.
 As expected, Professor Knight pursed her lips, scanning the rows of students in the classroom.
-Natasha's usual partner, Juniper Dale from Hufflepuff, was nowhere in sight, and thus Natasha was alone.
+Natasha's usual partner, Juniper Dale from Hufflepuff, was nowhere in sight, and thus Natasha was sitting alone at her desk.

 “Miss Halliwell, I’m sorry to be an inconvenience, but would you mind terribly if you took Miss Fielding's seat?”
 Mara Halliwell scowled up angrily at Natasha as she gathered her things, and for a brief moment Natasha felt almost sorry for the girl.
 Everyone in Hogwarts knew that the tomboyish Hufflepuff had a particular fondness for Louis Weasley, and Natasha felt guilty to be depriving Mara of her seat.

 “Professor, is this really necessary?”
 Natasha pleaded, stepping aside as Mara walked past her.
 The girl was a Beater on Hufflepuff’s Quidditch team, and she most certainly did not want to envoke the Hufflepuff’s wrath.
 Professor Knight didn’t answer, simply gesturing for Natasha to take her seat.
 Sighing forlornly, Natasha dropped into the seat beside Louis with a world-weary expression.
 Louis frowned.